Coello-dev/STADE/README.md

-# Pruning LLMs by Weights and Activations
+# Pruning LLMs with STADE
 Official PyTorch implementation of **STADE**, as presented in our paper:

 ## Setup